-As a next step, we analyze the temporal evolution between the amount of aseismic afterslip and the number of aftershocks in the northern patch (Figure 8, and Supplementary Material S7 for the same comparison using the catalog of Frank et al., 2017).
+As a next step, we analyze the temporal evolution between the amount of aseismic afterslip and the number of aftershocks in the northern patch (Figure 8, and Supplementary Material S7 for the same comparison using the catalog of (Frank et al., 2017)).
 First, we find that the cumulative afterslip exhibits a logarithmic trend.
 Similarly to other studies carried out in Ecuador and Japan (Tsang et al., 2019; Milliner et al., 2020, respectively), we do not observe the acceleration phase of afterslip predicted by Perfettini and Ampuero (2008).
 Indeed, before reaching the steady-state, under a rate-and-state friction law, slip is expected to accelerate transiently before it starts to expand quasi-statically.
-Thus, our results This suggest that for this earthquake also, the steady-state is reached very quickly after the mainshock (< 1 hour).
+Thus, our results suggest that for this earthquake also, the steady-state is reached very quickly after the mainshock (< 1 hour).
 When we make the comparison with the cumulative number of aftershocks, we find that the two curves do not follow the same trend.
-Instead the cumulative afterslip relates with the log of the cumulative number of aftershocks.
 This seems at odds with observations made on the early times of the post-seismic phase by Tsang et al. (2019) and Milliner et al. (2020).
 As these two studies do not specifically focus on the first 12 hours but rather on the trend over a couple of days, it would be very interesting to investigating in detail what happens during the very early stage of the post-seismic phase for these two examples.